 A survey of organization and management of early childhood programs and/or child care centers for the practicing professional.
 Emphasis will be on learning how to plan, organize, manage and evaluate programs and facilities for children.
 Specific skills addressed are licensing procedures, hiring, motivating and evaluating staff and parent involvement.
 Financial record keeping to inform program management decisions will be based on an understanding of Excel computer program use.
 Leadership and visioning skills will also be taught and evidence of implementation will be required.
 Students will be required to spend fifteen hours outside of class on a final project to be implemented in their professional work.
 This course will meet the requirements for Director Certification from the State of New Hampshire.
 It will also meet the criteria for accreditation by the National Association for the Education of Young Children.
 (Prerequisite: permission of Department Head of Child and Family Studies)

 This course will broaden students' awareness of the theoretical and legal foundations for programs serving young children (infancy through age eight) with a wide range of special educational needs.
-Students will examine the causes, symptoms, social consequences and behavior characteristics of children with special needs.
-Students will learn how to develop curriculum modification/accommodation strategies in all domains of development in an inclusive classroom setting.
+Students will examine the causes, symptoms, social consequences and behavior characteristics of children with exceptionalities.
+Students will learn how to develop curriculum modification/accommodation strategies in all domains of development in an inclusive classroom setting or other natural environment.
 Emphasis will be on education for children and their families.
 Students will work with and observe a child and family to develop an understanding of their needs and develop a resource file of state, local and national supports.
 Service Learning is a component of this course.
-(Prerequisite: EC 101)
+(Prerequisite: ECE 101C)

 Students will work in NHTI approved community based settings with preschool children with special needs under the supervision of Cooperating Teachers.
 Students will become "students of childhood" as they conduct in-depth observations of preschoolers with special needs using a variety of tools during the 105 hours they spend at their practicum site this semester.
 Students will create and manage portfolios for children and use this information to write progress notes and narrative summaries.
 They will participate in IEP meetings and suggest and implement appropriate activity based interventions that are part of a child's IEP.
 NHTI program faculty schedule site visits to review and evaluate student progress during the practicum experience.
 Students must earn a grade of “C” or higher in this practicum to graduate from the degree program.
 (Prerequisites: all first year courses, 2.5 GPA in major field courses, permission of the practicum coordinator, and submission of all required documents.)